 Rust!
 One stain that will happen more often than anything else to your knives.
-It’s annoying I know.
+It’s annoying, I know.
 It made me think that there’s something wrong with my maintenance and washing technique.
-I use to believe that the only possible solution to this ugly looking stains is hiding them.
-I kept my knives inside a drawer or cabinet whenever a guest was about to come.
+I used to believe that the only possible solution to these ugly looking stains is hiding them.
+I keep my knives inside a drawer or cabinet whenever I have guests.

-And then one day I found something while sitting with my neighbor aunt.
-She told me a very easy method for how to remove rust from stainless steel kitchen knife.
+One day I found something while sitting with my neighbor aunt.
+She told me a very easy method I can use to remove rust from a stainless-steel kitchen knife.
 It’s so easy that I should have found it years ago.
-Today after trying it for almost one year, I finally thought to share.
+Today, after trying it for almost one year, I finally thought to share.

 Making a Liquid Solution

-The first thing you need to know on how to remove rust from stainless steel knife is about the solution I use.
+The first thing you need to know on how to remove rust from a stainless-steel knife is about the solution I use.
 Can you guess what the ingredient is?
 Vinegar!
 Yes, I know it’s always available and a simple liquid.
 You might be wondering how an ingredient so plain will ever clean such hard stains.

 Well, it might look plain to you because vinegar is something to put in food.
-However, what you are missing is the fact that vinegar is actually acid.
-And it’s a scientific fact that citric or acidic acid is a great ingredient to remove rust effortlessly.
+However, what you are missing is the fact that vinegar is actually acidic, it’s a scientific fact that citric acid or anything acidic is a great ingredient to remove rust effortlessly.

-Now let’s talk about solution recipe you’ll be using to clean rust.
-First of all, get a huge container that will not react to materials.
-For example a plastic or glass container.
+Now, let’s talk about recipe you’ll be using to clean rust.
+First of all, get a huge container that will not react to materials, a plastic or glass container.
 Next, you need to fill it with distilled white vinegar.
 The amount should be one gallon.
-Now you need to take some salt from your kitchen.
-One tablespoon of salt will be enough.
-Mix the combination well.
+Now you need to take some salt from your kitchen, one tablespoon of salt will do, mix the combination well.

 Make sure the salt dissolves completely.
-The salt will help to increase the potency of acid.
-This will give the vinegar more power to do its effect.
+The salt will help to increase the potency of the vinegar, it will give it more power, so it can be more effective.
 For smaller knives, you can use half a gallon of vinegar mixed with a half tablespoon of salt.

 Bathe Your Kitchen Knives in It

-Now to proceed with the next step in how to remove rust from kitchen knives tutorial you’ll need to start being a bit careful.
+Now, to proceed with the next step on how to remove rust from kitchen knives, you’ll need to start being a bit careful.
 You’ll be dealing with acid even if it’s not so powerful.
 I would suggest wearing kitchen gloves.
-Get your rusty knives and place it inside the vinegar-salt solution.
-You need to be sure that the knives are soaking completely inside this solution.
+Get your rusty knives and place them inside the vinegar-salt solution.
+You need to be sure that the knives are soaked completely inside this solution.

-It needs to sit well in the liquid for half a day.
-If the rusting is too much, let it sit for a few days.
+They need to sit well in the liquid for half a day.
+If the rusting is too much, let them sit for a few days.
 You need to check once in a while during the soaking step.
-See how to lose the rust is becoming eventually.
+See how loose the rust is becoming eventually.

 One thing I want to mention is that vinegar will react differently to various metals.
 If there’s any aluminum cover or layer, then it would remove it.
-So be sure you don’t sue the solution for any aluminum cover knife.
+So, be sure you don’t use the solution for any knife made with aluminum.